ChrisBall/ToffeePhonic/README.md

 The instructions here should contain everything you need to build your own, including a bill of materials, laser cutting files, build guide and instructions for use.
 This project is probably not suitable for complete beginners.

-Development of the instrument and this guide has been part-funded by the wonderful [Drake Music](http://www.drakemusic.org/)

 [Bill of materials](docs/BOM.md)

 [Laser Cutting Files](docs/LaserFiles.md)